amalnandu/lenovo-conservation-mode/readme.txt

 	chmod +x install.sh

+---> Now install using command:

+        ./install.sh

---->	Then, to toggle ON and OFF between Conservation mode, in terminal type
+Then, to toggle ON and OFF between Conservation mode, in terminal type

 	consv